Support our work by becoming our Patron! Learn More

 k.
 Ensure the medical employee/employer calculations and deductions are correct.

 l.
-Once a year, the Controller and the Assistant Controller will work (at a minimum) one night audit shift each, separate of one another, to ensure night audit controls are at an optimum.
+Once a year, the Controller and the Assistant Controller will work (at a minimum) one-night audit shift each, separate from one another, to ensure night audit controls are at an optimum.

 Training Summary Questions:

 Q1.
-Who should approval daily management house charges?
+Who should approve daily management house charges?

 Q2.
 What should be included in a weekly review?